HelpGiveThanks/Drafts/Wiki/BugGenie changes for HGT copy.md

-##How to Describe and Show Changes to HelpGiveThanks Solution Files on GitHub, v1.0 Notes
+###How to Describe and Show Changes to HelpGiveThanks Solution Files on GitHub, v1.0 Notes

 Copyright 2014 by David Matson
 Creative Commons
 Attribution-ShareAlike 3.0

 *15 Seconds*

+What you need to improve solutions describe improvements commit improvements:

+* FileMaker 10
+* Chrome
-What you need to improve solutions describe improvements commit improvements: 1) FileMaker 10, 2) Chrome, 3) Clone of HelpGiveThanks GitHub Solution Repositories (click the 'clone in desktop' button on GitHub to get these), 4) TextMate or Notepad++, 5) GitHub for Mac or Windows, and 6) a GitHub user account.
+* Clone of HelpGiveThanks GitHub Solution Repositories (click the 'clone in desktop' button on GitHub to get these)
+* TextMate or Notepad++,
+* GitHub for Mac or Windows
+* GitHub user account

 *1 minute*
 ###A. Create a Specific Action Log entry describing basic improvements to screens/layouts, buttons, and scripts.